 The image below shows a failed attempt because the End Portal Frame blocks were positioned incorrectly.
 Unfortunately, the portal will not work if you don’t position the blocks so that the engravings face inward.

 Part 4: Make another End Portal

-If you successfully create a portal, you will see the black void indicating that you can cross over.
-Once you jump into the void, you’re transported to the End biome.
+A black void means you can cross over, which signifies that your portal creation was a success.
+The game transports you to the End biome after you jump into the void.
 If you want to, you can take some time to explore the End biome and maybe even defeat Endragon again.

-When you’re ready to leave the End biome, it’s time to create another portal.
-It shouldn’t be a problem now that you know how!
+You’ll need to create another portal once you’re ready to leave the End biome, which should be super simple now that you’re familiar with how to do it.
 This new portal will take you to your spawnpoint in the Overworld.

-Unfortunately, there’s no direct way to travel to the End City using an End Portal in the Overworld.
+Sadly, no direct way to travel to End city using an End Portal in the Overworld exists.
 The only way to get to the End City or End Ship is to go through the End Gateway after equipping the Ender Pearls.
 You can then create a portal that will take you home from the End City.